Any Nevada contractor who is convicted of a crime may be subject to disciplinary action.

-Nevada law states that licensed contractors “must possess good character.”
-The Nevada State Contractors Board can establish lack of character when a license holder (or applicant) has been convicted of a crime that demonstrates his/her lack of fitness to act as a contractor.
-These include any felony offense or crime involving moral turpitude committed in Nevada or another state.
+Nevada law requires that licensed contractors “possess good character.”
+The NSCB can establish lack of character when you been convicted in Nevada or another state of a crime that demonstrates lack of fitness to act as a contractor.
+These include any:

-- revoking the license
+- revoking your license

-- suspending the license
+- suspending your license

-- refusing renewals of the license
+- refusing renewals of your license

 - issuing a public reprimand